romario1041/LayoutInflate_Java_Android/README.md

 # LayoutInflate_Java_Android
-Exemplo de como inflar um XML
+How to inflate a XML example